|c. Jessica Fisher via Wikimedia Commons|

 The doctor disengaged herself.
 She caught the nurse's eye and the nurse stepped a little closer.

 "Yes, when I was young, I tried some recreational drugs myself," she said.
 "Lots of folks try that.
 It seems like an easy answer to hardships.
 Just take a pill.
-But it turns out that the easy answer isn't the best answer.
+But it turns out that the easy answer isn't the best one.
 A medicated feeling is not a substitute for friendship.
 A chemically-induced calmness is not wisdom."

 "I don't think you're an expert in this."
 The woman took the hint.
 She saw the nurse leaning close and stepped back.